 Teilhard’s riveting life story and expansive evolutionary vision invite fresh perspectives on:

 - the persistent rancorous public debate between science and religion;

 - our responsibility for preserving the planet we inhabit;

 - the role of science in the promotion of human progress.

 Reading like a “Who’s Who” in academic, theological, and scientific circles, the fledgling project has already gathered strong support from institutions and scholars.

-The The Evolution of Teilhard de Chardin is a production of Frank Frost Productions, LLC, an award-winning company with a long history of nationally broadcast documentaries on subjects related to human and cultural values.
+Rediscovering Fire: The Life and Vision of Teilhard de Chardin is a production of Frank Frost Productions, LLC, an award-winning company with a long history of nationally broadcast documentaries on subjects related to human and cultural values.

 2014-15 Fundraising, pre-production, web development